Taormina

 Von Gloeden specialized in erotic photos of boys, and took a local 14-year-old boy as his long-time lover when he arrived in town.
 Homosexuality was illegal in Germany, the U.K., and some other northern European countries, so the local tolerance of von Gloeden and his photography led to Taormina becoming a destination for homosexual men.

 Kaiser Wilhelm II and two generations of the Krupp family, the leading steel and arms merchants in Europe, were major patrons of Gloeden.
 Friedrich Alfred Krupp had become the subject of scandalous newspaper stories about a wealthy foreign industrialist involved in homosexual orgies in Italy.
 His wife received anonymous letters, possibly including compromising photographs, and she asked the Kaiser to take action.
-He refused, and Krupp had his wife committed to an insane asylum for being a pest about his pecadillos.
-The stories continued and then Krupp suddenly died in what is suspected to havev been his suicide.
+He refused, and Krupp had his wife committed to an insane asylum for being a pest about his peccadillos.
+The stories continued and then Krupp suddenly died in what is suspected to have been his suicide.
 All that shines a somewhat different light onto the First World War.

 Taormina became a fashionable international resort after World War II.
 Intellectuals, authors, playwrights, and actors came to Taormina — John Steinbeck, Evelyn Waugh, Roald Dahl, Truman Capote, Tennessee Williams, Bertrand Russell, Jean Cocteau, Salvador Dalí, Orson Welles, Marlene Dietrich, and others.
 Elizabeth Taylor and Richard Burton spent parts of both of their honeymoons in Taormina.

 Corso Umberto is the main pedestrian street through the center of the old town.
-It runs from Porto Messina at its northeast end to Porta Catania in the southwest.
+It runs from Porto Messina at its northeast end to Porto Catania in the southwest.
 Both those are gates from the old city walls, each named for the city beyond it.
 Piazza Vittorio Emanuale is a short distance inside Porto Messina.
 It was the site of the Greek agora and then the Roman forum.
-Now Via Teatro Greco branches off there toward, obvious, the Greek theatre.
+Now Via Teatro Greco branches off there toward, obviously, the Greek theatre.
 Piazza IX Aprile, commemorating Taormina's role in the Risorgimento, is near the middle of Corso Umberto, with great views out to sea and on up the mountain.

-Cosro Umberto and Via Teatro Greco are lined with restaurants and shops, many of which are elegant high-end clothing and jewelery shops while others have all the tourist kitsch you could want.
 Tour groups march through those streets daily.
 Their guides walk at the front of the pack, talking into a headset and gesturing dramatically.
 The group lags behind, wearing lanyards with their names, their tour company, and a receiver with which they could listen with their earpieces.

 Some drift away to make their multiple daily phone calls back home.
 Many of the Americans have no understanding of time zones or the spherical nature of the Earth, but they're keen to learn what time it is back home.
 They are routinely shocked to learn that if they call from Italy in the mid-morning, it is still several hours before daybreak in North America.
 How do I know this?
 Because they shout into their phones.